-Construction disturbance that results in loss of individual birds, or during the general bird breeding season for the region that results in loss of eggs or nestlings, or otherwise leads to nest abandonment, would be considered a "take" by the USFWS under the MBTA or ESA or by the CDFW under the California Fish and Game Code or CESA.
+In addition, Construction disturbance that results in loss of individual birds, or during the general bird breeding season for the region that results in loss of eggs or nestlings, or otherwise leads to nest abandonment, would be considered a "take" by the USFWS under the MBTA or ESA or by the CDFW under the California Fish and Game Code or CESA.
 In approving the applicant's NCCP, the USFWS and CDFW granted the applicant authorization to take a Covered Species or a species' habitat when incidental to otherwise lawful activities and determined that the mitigation measures and operational protocols avoid potential impacts and provide appropriate mitigation where such impacts are unavoidable to Covered Species (SDG&E 2012a).
 All of the special status birds with potential to occur in the proposed project area, with the exception of the white-tailed kite, are Covered Species under the SDG&E Subregional NCCP/HCP.
+The applicant would adhere to the requirements of the SDG&E Subregional NCCP/HCP to reduce impacts.
+Surveys for special status birds were not completed along the 12-kV Distribution Line, and would need to be completed prior to the start of construction.
+MM BR-3 requires the applicant to conduct these preconstruction surveys, including updated surveys for southwestern willow flycatcher, which has been in decline in Southern California in recent years (USFWS 2014).
+Performing updated surveys for southwestern willow flycatcher would be necessary for informing proper avoidance and buffer sizes, as well as the locations of breeding territories.
+With the implementation of the SDG&E Subregional NCCP/HCP and MM BR-3, and potential impacts on Covered Species, with the exception of coastal cactus wren and western burrowing owl, would be reduced to a less than significant level.

-The applicant would adhere to the requirements of the SDG&E Subregional NCCP/HCP, and potential impacts on Covered Species, with the exception of coastal cactus wren and western burrowing owl would be less than significant.
-The SDG&E Subregional NCCP/HCP has restricted the take of coastal cactus wren and western burrowing owl to emergencies because they are considered narrow endemic species (see Section 4.4.2.3).
-Based on the project-specific habitat assessment, areas within the proposed project area are likely to support cactus wren and western burrowing owl.
-In addition to the requirements of the NCCP/HCP, the applicant will implement MM BR-7 (Coastal Cactus Wren Avoidance) and MM BR-8 (Western Burrowing Impacts Reduction Measures), which include compensatory requirements and avoidance of habitat.
-Implementation of MM BR-7 and MM BR-8 would reduce impacts on coastal cactus wren and western burrowing owl to less than significant.
+2 The SDG&E Subregional NCCP/HCP has restricted the take of coastal cactus wren and western burrowing owl to emergencies because they are considered narrow endemic species (see Section 4.4.2.3).
+4 Based on the project-specific habitat assessment, areas within the proposed project area are likely to support cactus wren and western burrowing owl.
+In addition to the requirements of the NCCP/HCP, the applicant will implement MM BR-7 (Coastal Cactus Wren Avoidance) and MM BR-8 (Western 6 Burrowing Impacts Reduction Measures), which include compensatory requirements and avoidance of habitat.
+Implementation of MM BR-7 and MM BR-8 would reduce impacts on coastal cactus wren and 9 western burrowing owl to less than significant.